PracHub

 • routes work to GPU workers,

-• supports multiple models or model versions,
+• supports multiple models and model versions concurrently,

-• balances throughput against latency SLOs,
+• balances throughput (cost per request) against latency SLOs,

 • handles overload, failures, and observability.